LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05/Lab05_Instructions_Bookmarker_Weather.md

 - Upload your solution to citstudent.lanecc.edu.
 Test your solution running on the server in at least one browser.
 - Use Git and GitHub to manage your source code and design documents.
   **Important**: Do all your work in the working folders of your GitHub Classroom repositories.
 Don't make new repositories.
-- Evaluate exchange code reviews or your work using with your lab partner.
+- Exchange code reviews of your work using with your lab partner.

 ## 1. Bookmarker Version 2

 - Create a branch in your lab 3 GitHub repository for the new version.
-The  starting files are the solution files from your first version of the  application.
+The  starting files are the solution files from your first version of this application.
-- Add an image as well as a title to each bookmark by accessing data  about each url from opengraph.io.
-The concepts, skills and syntax that  you need to make this change to your original application are discussed  in the lecture notes and will be demonstrated in class.
+- Add an image as well as a title to each bookmark by accessing data about each url from opengraph.io, or [linkpreview.net](http://www.linkpreview.net/)[^1].
+The concepts, skills and syntax that you need to make this change to your original application are discussed in the lecture notes and videos, and will be demonstrated in class.
 Test and debug your application.
-- Use webpack to bundle all of the resources used by your application into ONE (development version) js file.
+- Use webpack to bundle all of the resources used by your application into one .js file.

 ## 2. Weather Application